amribrahim34/amribrahim34/README.md

-## I'm a geek who loves to code
+## I'm an agronomist who loves to code

-- 🌱 I’m currently learning Vue.js and Node.js
+- 🌱 I’m currently building a code generator
 - 👯 I code for Fun
-- 🥅 2022 Goals: Build a project with 100k users
+- 🥅 2024 Goals: Build a project with 500 USD/month in revenue
 - ⚡ Fun fact: I am anime Fan, Gamer and I love science.

 ### Connect with me: